valentine0110/portfolio/README.md

-# Valentine — Sarcastic AI-Generated Portfolio
+# Valentine —  Portfolio

-A highly sarcastic personal portfolio for **Valentine / Nayan Moni**, built mostly by asking an AI to do all the heavy lifting because he is too lazy to write code himself.
+A highly sarcastic personal portfolio for **Valentine / me **, built mostly by asking an AI to do all the heavy lifting because he is too lazy to write code himself.

 ## Stack
 - React 18